-From our mechanistic studies one can conclude that (i) Cu(I) can activate the carbon-carbon double bond of glycals; while electron-rich glycals are directly activated by Cu(I), in the case of electron-deficient enol ethers Cu(I)-interactions with the acyl groups facilitate the activation of the "disarmed" glycal^[19] and (ii) the active form of the catalyst is likely a complex involving both the glycal and the OH nucleophile [Cu(Glycal)(ROH)].
-Two possible isomers of [Cu(Glycal 1b)(ROH)] were optimized using DFT at the B3LYP/def2-SVP level (see the SI for computational details): one featuring a copper-acetate interaction ("up") and one with the copper in the position opposite to the acetate moieties ("down").
+From our mechanistic studies one can conclude that (i) Cu(I)OTf leads to activation of the carbon-carbon double bond of glycals and that in the case of electron-deficient enol ethers, Cu(I)-interactions with the acyl groups facilitate the activation of the "disarmed" glycal;^[19] (ii) the active form of the catalyst is likely a complex involving both the glycal and the OH nucleophile [Cu(Glycal)(ROH)]+.

+Two possible isomers of $[Cu(Glycal 1b)(ROH)]^+$ were optimized using DFT at the B3LYP/def2-SVP level to help us provide some insights with regards to the active species (see the SI for computational details): one featuring a copper-acetate interaction ("up") and one with the copper in the position opposite to the acetate moieties ("down").
 Upon coordination to the C=C bond, copper induces a modification of the electronic structure (Figure S20 and Table S1, ESI).
 The electronic density on the carbon C2 increases (-0.063 for up and -0.161 for down) while the one on O1 and C1 (+0.075 for up and +0.104 for down) decreases.
 In the meantime, the C=C bond length increases (+0.032 for up and +0.040 for down) while the C=O bond shortens (-0.008 for up and -0.019 for down).
 All these observations suggest that these complexes have a carbocation-like behaviour, which it is even more important for the "down" complex.

-Based on these observations, two alternative mechanisms can be proposed (Scheme 3), one involving an outer sphere addition of the OH nucleophile (not coordinated to Cu) on the carbocation ((B) pink arrows) and a second one with an inner sphere addition involving the ROH coordinated to Cu ((B), red arrows).
-Based on labelling experiments (Scheme 2), it seems that a bottom face attack of the nucleophile is preferred.
+Based on these observations, a mechanism can be proposed involving two [Cu(Glycal)(ROH)]+ complexes "up" or "down" (A) which can form two different oxocarbenium intermediates (B) that are quickly trapped by the OH nucleophile to yield the glycoside products (Scheme 3).
+Two alternative pathways can be invoked for the nucleophile addition, one involving an outer sphere attack of the OH nucleophile (not coordinated to Cu) on the carbocation ((B) pink arrows) and a second one with an inner sphere addition involving the ROH coordinated to Cu ((B) red arrows).
+Based on the labelling experiments (Scheme 2), it seems that a bottom face attack of the nucleophile is preferred.